Sedative: Sedative dependence

 Some sedatives can cause psychological and physical dependence when taken regularly over a period of time, even at therapeutic doses.
 Dependent users may get withdrawal symptoms ranging from restlessness and insomnia to convulsions and death.
 When users become psychologically dependent, they feel as if they need the drug to function, although physical dependence does not necessarily occur, particularly with a short course of use.
-In both types of dependences, finding and using the sedative becomes the focus in life.
+In both types of dependencies, finding and using the sedative becomes the focus in life.
 Both physical and psychological dependence can be treated with therapy.

 Misuse

 Many sedatives can be misused, but barbiturates and benzodiazepines are responsible for most of the problems with sedative use due to their widespread recreational or non-medical use.
 People who have difficulty dealing with stress, anxiety or sleeplessness may overuse or become dependent on sedatives.
 Some heroin users may take them either to supplement their drug or to substitute for it.
 Stimulant users may take sedatives to calm excessive jitteriness.
 Others take sedatives recreationally to relax and forget their worries.
 Barbiturate overdose is a factor in nearly one-third of all reported drug-related deaths.
 These include suicides and accidental drug poisonings.
+Benzodiazepines comparatively have a wider margin of safety and rarely result in overdose unless mixed with other CNS depressants.
 Accidental deaths sometimes occur when a drowsy, confused user repeats doses, or when sedatives are taken with alcohol.

 A study from the United States found that in 2011, sedatives and hypnotics were a leading source of adverse drug events (ADEs) seen in the hospital setting: Approximately 2.8% of all ADEs present on admission and 4.4% of ADEs that originated during a hospital stay were caused by a sedative or hypnotic drug.
 A second study noted that a total of 70,982 sedative exposures were reported to U.S. poison control centers in 1998, of which 2310 (3.2%) resulted in major toxicity and 89 (0.1%) resulted in death.
 About half of all the people admitted to emergency rooms in the U.S. as a result of nonmedical use of sedatives have a legitimate prescription for the drug, but have taken an excessive dose or combined it with alcohol or other drugs.

 There are also serious paradoxical reactions that may occur in conjunction with the use of sedatives that lead to unexpected results in some individuals.
 Malcolm Lader at the Institute of Psychiatry in London estimates the incidence of these adverse reactions at about 5%, even in short-term use of the drugs.
 The paradoxical reactions may consist of depression, with or without suicidal tendencies, phobias, aggressiveness, violent behavior and symptoms sometimes misdiagnosed as psychosis.